-These internal beliefs often appear in the form of “self-talk”, which is a name given to the internally monologue that everyone has.
+These internal beliefs often appear in the form of “self-talk”.
+This is just a name given to the internally monologue that everyone has.
 Most people have self-talk whirring away inside their head all of the time.
 It can be helpful and positive, or it can be unhelpful and negative.

 Alternatively, you might have positive believes, a positive lens through which to view the feedback.
 Your inner voice might say that the feedback means that you can improve, which is a great thing to do.
 It might also say that the person who told you the feedback must really want to help you get better.
 With positive beliefs and self-talk like this, you might embrace the feedback and feel positive.

-While the activating event in these examples is exactly the same, the beliefs through which the event is interpreted are fundamentally different.
+The activating event in these two examples is exactly the same.
+It’s only the beliefs through which the event is interpreted are fundamentally different.
 It is these different beliefs which lead to the two very different responses.

 From an individual perspective, developing an understanding of the types of beliefs you hold and the self-talk that they lead to can help you start to recognize when your beliefs are not helping you.
 As soon as you identify beliefs that lead to unhelpful self-talk, then it’s worth trying to challenge those beliefs.
 There are some models, such as the ETC model that individuals can use “in the moment” to help them challenge negative beliefs.
 It’s also possible to address beliefs over longer term periods of reflection and challenge when not “in the moment”.